Table of contents

 void updateCustomerSetName(@Param("id") Long id,@Param("name") String name);

-Inserting multiple rows, little by little
+Inserting multiple rows, bit by bit

 @Entity